MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-adaptive-layout.md

 ### Create StateTriggers to apply the visual state

 Next, create the `StateTriggers` that correspond to each snap point.
-In MainPage.xaml, add the following code to the `VisualStateManager` that you created in Part 2.
+In MainPage.xaml, add the following code to each `VisualState`.

 ```xaml
 <VisualStateManager.VisualStateGroups>